junga-com/bg-core/readme.md

 =================  bottom of call stack trace  ==========================
 $
 ```
+The stack trace lets the developer understand the context that the exceptions happened in.

 We can also use `bg-debugCntr debugger stopOnAssert` to invoke the debugger if an uncaught assert happens.

+Calling an assert is similar to throwing an exception in other languages.
 When writing reusable library code, you don't really know how the script that uses your code will want to deal with the errors it might produce.
-The assert* family of functions allows you to declare that the function can not complete its task but not necessarily that the script needs to exits.
+The assert* family of functions allows you to declare that the function can not complete its task but not necessarily that the script needs to exit because the calling script can catch and handle the exception.

-Calling an assert is similar to throwing an exception in other languages.
 Modify the test5.sh script to put Try: / Catch: statements around the call to myFunc
 ```bash
 Try:
     myFunc "$@"